Nimosteve88/ES-synth-starter/readmeFolder/Features.md

   - **Envelope:** Instead of decaying, a rising envelope function (such as an exponential approach to a ceiling) is applied so that the note starts soft and grows to its full amplitude.
     *Formula example:* `env = 1 - exp(-k * elapsedTime)` where `k` controls the speed of rise.
   - **Pitch Factor:** A secondary modulation factor adjusts the pitch over time, defined by a custom function (`getRisePitchFactor`) to create evolving tonal characteristics.
 This mode does not remove notes quickly since the envelope is expected to reach its peak value and sustain the tone.

+## 1.5 Polyphony Implementation

+In our implementation (main.cpp), polyphony is achieved by maintaining a pool of active voices that can overlap.
+When a key is pressed, the system allocates a voice from the available pool and assigns it the corresponding note parameters, including waveform type, frequency, and envelope settings.
+The code manages voice allocation dynamically, allowing for multiple simultaneous notes.
+When the note's envelope decays past a threshold or the key is released, the corresponding voice is deactivated and returned to the pool.
+Additionally, if the number of simultaneous note requests exceeds the available voices, a simple voice-stealing strategy is employed to ensure continuous sound generation without interruption.

+## 1.6 Transposition and Octave Control

+Transposition and octave control are handled in main.cpp by combining adjustments from both the joystick and Knob 0 for fine and coarse transposition shifts, along with octave selection via Knob 2.

+### Transposition (Knob 0 & Joystick)
+The base frequency of a note (f_base) is adjusted based on a transposition value, T, which is the sum of the coarse adjustment from Knob 0 and a fine, fractional adjustment derived from the joystick input.
+The transposed frequency is calculated using the formula:

+   f_transposed = f_base * 2^(T/12)

+Where:
+- T = knob0_value + (joystick_offset * fineTuneFactor)
+- knob0_value maps to integer semitone shifts.
+- joystick_offset provides a fractional enhancement for smoother pitch modulation.
+- fineTuneFactor scales the joystick's contribution to semitone shifts.

+### Octave Control (Knob 2)
+Octave control scales the transposed frequency by a power-of-two factor, effectively doubling or halving the frequency for each octave change.
+This is given by:

+   f_octave = f_transposed * 2^(N - N_ref)

+Where:
+- N is the octave selected via Knob 2.
+- N_ref is the reference or middle octave.

+### Final Frequency Calculation
+Combining both adjustments, the final frequency for a note is computed as:

+   f_final = f_base * 2^((knob0_value + (joystick_offset * fineTuneFactor)) / 12) * 2^(N - N_ref)

+This formula allows for seamless integration of transposition and octave adjustments, ensuring that pitch modifications remain musically accurate and responsive to user input.

 ## 2. Key Matrix Scanning